willstepp/writings/hunger/hunger.md

 These green valleys, he said.
 How we loved them.
 We found deer and pigs, squirrels and turkey.
 And then my good friend, Sakima the brave, he took a walk by himself one morning in a dense fog and discovered our tree by accident.
 Kulsathee gestured toward its dead, ancient branches and everyone looked at it.

-Sakima discovered the tree and had a vision that misty morning.
+Sakima discovered the tree and had a vision on that misty morning.
 He foresaw that our people would establish a village here on this same spot.
 So we returned and told the elders what we had found and about the vision Sakima had been given.
 But the elders laughed at Sakima and called him just a boy.
 The next year was the bloody war among the plains people and we were uprooted, our homes burned, our crops destroyed.
 We traveled here as it seemed a safe haven from the death and desolation of the plains.
 From that point on his visions were respected and he became shaman.

 The old *Chief of Peace* continued to tell stories of Sakima well into the morning.
 He told of the establishment of the tribe in the hills around.
 He told of the first council that united the neighboring tribes together.
 And when he was done there were tears in his eyes and the people watching were amazed as they had never seen him show emotion as he did that night.